 It is your responsibility to ensure adequate personnel hygiene at all times.

-Jim, Karen and Elsa (our lovely black Labrador) would like to welcome you to Hay View Lodges.
+Jim, Karen and their two Labradors, Elsa and Sasha, would like to welcome you to Hay View Lodges.

 We are located on a working farm 4 miles from the famous town of books Hay on Wye with extensive views across the Wye Valley and over to the Black Mountains the Brecon Beacons National Park and beyond.